 impressionsQueueSize = 70k

-Its always better to provide more buffer for the SDK to handle the actual load.
+It's always advisable to provide some buffer for the SDK to handle the actual load.

-Note: If the Queue size is reached, the SDK will attempt to post its content regardless of when the impression post thread runs.
+Note: If the Queue size is reached, the SDK will attempt to post its contents regardless of when the impression post thread runs.

 eventFlushIntervalInMillis = 30000 (30 seconds)